Signs It’s Time to Replace Your Roof in Spring

 Signs of Water Damage

 Check for water stains on your ceilings and walls, especially after heavy rain.
+Dark spots or discoloration are often a clear indicator of water leaks and should not be ignored.
 If you notice peeling paint, soft drywall, or musty odors, you might have a damaged roof that needs immediate attention.
-If leaks are frequent, roof replacement is likely a better option than constant roof repairs.
+If you experience frequent leaks, this is a clear indicator that your roof may need to be replaced rather than opting for constant roof repairs.

 A metal flashing piece with scratches and visible algae growth on the surrounding shingles.